Keiki Activities

 Chongka is played on a narrow, wooden board that is usually about 28 inches long.
 Seven shallow holes, each about two inches wide, run across each player’s side.
 At the end there is a larger shallow hole.
 The object of the game is to end with more playing pieces than your opponent.
 Our volunteers will be happy to teach the game and play it with you.
 Versions of the same game can be purchased in many stores, but for one the same as our boards you might have to go to Guam! |

 Konane is a two-person strategy game similar to checkers.
-It is traditionally played with white coral and black lava on top of a carved stone.
-During Makahiki Season, Hawaiians of all ages would compete to see who was the best player.
+It is traditionally played with white coral and black lava "stones" on top of a large carved stone.
+During Makahiki Season, (fall and early winter), Hawaiians of all ages would compete to see who was the best player.
 This game was also used by many Hawaiian warriors and High Chiefs to learn strategy for battle.
 King Kamehameha was a formidable opponent when he played Konane, many tried to challenge him but lost.
-Bring a friend to challenge and see who will win! |
+Challenge someone to see who will win! |

-This traditional pastime was played by rolling a small disk-shaped stone down a path.
-The player rolling the stone the furthest was the better player.
-Bring a friend and compete with your skill of rolling the rock between the cones. |
+Ulu Maika and Moa Pahe'e were traditional pastimes played by rolling a small disk-shaped stone or a wooden torpedo-shaped dart down a path.
+The player rolling the stone or sliding the dart the furthest was the better player. * Please check the program for scheduled times each day Bring a friend and test your skills! |

 Web Problems?
 Email us!
-2023 Arizona Aloha Festivals, Inc Last Page Update: February 6, 2024 2:08 PM |
+2025 Arizona Aloha Festivals, Inc Last Page Update: February 14, 2025 5:07 PM |